JuliaAstro/Orbits.jl/docs/src/gettingstarted.md

 ## Calculating ephemerides

-Using out above orbit, let's figure out the position of the secondary star on a specific date
+Using our above orbit, let's figure out the position of the secondary star on a specific date

 ```@example kep
 using Dates